Sunday, July 30, 2017

 When something isn't quite right...

 Menace is one of the few Psygnosis games that I actually enjoy.
-Yep, I think it's a good shooter.
+I think it's a good shooter.
 Okay, it should have been much better with a little effort but, that's an Amiga company for you.
 Anyhow, it's still a decent shooter and I enjoy it a lot.
 But what's with the YELLOW ship compared to the other version?
 For years, I've hated that bland colour and wondered what they were thinking and if it was possible to change it to something better?
+Couldn't be difficult, right?

-So, I contacted Atari ST wizard Peter Putnik about this and he came back with a neat solution that actually works very well.
-As you can see in both the video and screenshots, our spaceship now has a brand new paint job!!
-The caveat is a change to the (oddly placed) status panel which is due to the 16-colour palette design.
-Of course, the game itself remains exactly the same - but we can now enjoy a spanky-new WHITE ship.
-Which is brilliant.
+So I contacted Atari ST wizard Peter Putnik about it and he came back with a solution that works well.
+As you can see in both the video and screenshots, our spaceship now has a new paint job!!
+The caveat is a change to the (badly placed) status pane due to the 16-colour palette.
+Of course, the game remains the same but we now enjoy a white ship!

 You know folks, this is what makes the Atari ST scene a marvellous place.
-Think about it, I wasn't happy with a commercial game from 30+ years ago so I asked a guy, who I've never met in another country, for his thoughts.
+Think about it, I wasn't happy with a commercial game from 30+ years ago so, I asked a guy who I've never met in another country for his thoughts.
 What does he do?
 He fixes it without hesitation for me.
 Incredible.
 What an amazing community we have.

-My sincere thanks to Peter for being gracious with my request - this version of Menace is the only one I will now play for the Atari ST. I love it.
-Here's the download to the newly designed AtariCrypt White Star release of Menace (geddit?).
+My sincere thanks to Peter for being gracious with my request - this version of Menace is the only one I will now play on the Atari ST. Here's the download to the newly designed AtariCrypt White Star release of Menace (geddit?).

 Please watch the video trailer above and also take a gander at these lovely screenshots...